 One simple stretch you can perform is the toe touch.
 It is a simple stretch that stretches and strengthens the muscles in the hamstrings.
 You can do this while standing or sitting on the floor.
 Straighten out your legs and keep your feet together.
 Next, reach down/forward and try to touch your toes.
 You should feel a deep stretch in your hamstrings.
 You don’t even need to actually touch your toes, just reach for them to get the benefits of this stretch.

 Next, to stretch your feet, we’re going to do a toe grab.
 Place one sock in front of your barefoot in reach of your toes.
 Without lifting your heel off the floor, grab the sock with your toes and lift it off the floor.
 Hold the sock for one second, then release it.
 Repeat this process until your foot fatigues, then do the same for the other foot.
 The toe grab stretches and strengthens the arches of your feet, lowering the chance of it cramping it while snorkeling.

 Benefits of Water Exercise for Snorkeling

 Aquatic workouts can help you improve your endurance, cardiovascular health, and help you lose weight, all of which can help with snorkeling.
-Did you know that water is 800 times denser than air?
+Did you know that water is 800 times denser than air (and heavy water is even denser)?
 That means just to move around in an aquatic environment, your body (and heart) must work significantly harder to do the same activities underwater compared to on land.